SolaceProducts/terraform-provider-solacebrokerappliance/docs/data-sources/msg_vpn.md

 - `semp_over_msg_bus_show_enabled` (Boolean) Enable or disable "show" SEMP over the message bus commands for the current Message VPN.
 Changes to this attribute are synchronized to HA mates and replication sites via config-sync.
 The default value is `false`.
 - `service_amqp_max_connection_count` (Number) The maximum number of AMQP client connections that can be simultaneously connected to the Message VPN.
 This value may be higher than supported by the platform.
 Changes to this attribute are synchronized to HA mates and replication sites via config-sync.
 The default is the maximum value supported by the platform.
 Available since 2.8.
 - `service_amqp_plain_text_enabled` (Boolean) Enable or disable the plain-text AMQP service in the Message VPN.
 Disabling causes clients connected to the corresponding listen-port to be disconnected.
 Changes to this attribute are synchronized to HA mates and replication sites via config-sync.
 The default value is `false`.
 Available since 2.8.
 - `service_amqp_plain_text_listen_port` (Number) The port number for plain-text AMQP clients that connect to the Message VPN.
 The port must be unique across the message backbone.
 A value of 0 means that the listen-port is unassigned and cannot be enabled.
-Modifying this attribute while the object (or the relevant part of the object) is administratively enabled may be service impacting as serviceAmqpPlainTextEnabled will be temporarily set to false to apply the change.
+Modifying this attribute while the object (or the relevant part of the object) is administratively enabled may be service impacting as service_amqp_plain_text_enabled will be temporarily set to false to apply the change.
 Changes to this attribute are synchronized to HA mates and replication sites via config-sync.
 The default value is `0`.
 Available since 2.8.
 - `service_amqp_tls_enabled` (Boolean) Enable or disable the use of encryption (TLS) for the AMQP service in the Message VPN.
 Disabling causes clients currently connected over TLS to be disconnected.
 Changes to this attribute are synchronized to HA mates and replication sites via config-sync.
 The default value is `false`.
 Available since 2.8.
 - `service_amqp_tls_listen_port` (Number) The port number for AMQP clients that connect to the Message VPN over TLS.
 The port must be unique across the message backbone.
 A value of 0 means that the listen-port is unassigned and cannot be enabled.
-Modifying this attribute while the object (or the relevant part of the object) is administratively enabled may be service impacting as serviceAmqpTlsEnabled will be temporarily set to false to apply the change.
+Modifying this attribute while the object (or the relevant part of the object) is administratively enabled may be service impacting as service_amqp_tls_enabled will be temporarily set to false to apply the change.
 Changes to this attribute are synchronized to HA mates and replication sites via config-sync.
 The default value is `0`.
 Available since 2.8.
 - `service_mqtt_authentication_client_cert_request` (String) Determines when to request a client certificate from an incoming MQTT client connecting via a TLS port.
 Changes to this attribute are synchronized to HA mates and replication sites via config-sync.
 The default value is `"when-enabled-in-message-vpn"`.
 The allowed values and their meaning are:

 <pre>